 Independent study and investigation exploring a definite topic related to the field of psychology.
 Required for completion of M.A. degree under the thesis option.
 May be repeated for credit.

 PSYC 7003 Statistics for the Social Sciences

-Prerequisites: Graduate Student or Permission of Instructor Provides a systematic, precise, and rational perspective based on probability theory.
+Provides a systematic, precise, and rational perspective based on probability theory.
 Learnings involve descriptive and inferential statistics and computer application of statistical packages.
 Same as SOCI 5003.

 PSYC 7020 Transpersonal Development